Paranthropus boisei: Diet

 In 1954, Robinson suggested that the heavily built skull of Paranthropus (at the time only including P. robustus) was indicative of a specialist diet specifically adapted for processing a narrow band of foods.
 Because of this, the predominant model of Paranthropus extinction for the latter half of the 20th century was that it was unable to adapt to the volatile climate of the Pleistocene, unlike the much more adaptable Homo.
 It was also once thought P. boisei cracked open nuts and similar hard foods with its powerful teeth, giving OH 5 the nickname "Nutcracker Man".

 However, in 1981, English anthropologist Alan Walker found that the microwearing patterns on the molars were inconsistent with a diet high in hard foods, and were effectively indistinguishable from the pattern seen in the molars of fruit-eating (frugivorous) mandrills, chimpanzees and orangutans.
 The microwearing on P. boisei molars is different from that on P. robustus molars, and indicates that P. boisei, unlike P. robustus, very rarely ever ate hard foods.
+Patterns of tooth chipping in P. boisei further demonstrate against the hypothesis that it fed on hard, brittle foods.
 Carbon isotope analyses report a diet of predominantly C_{4} plants, such as low quality and abrasive grasses and sedges, a finding bolstered by more indirect evidence that P. boisei went extinct during a time of significant shrinkage of C_{4} grasslands in Africa.
 Thick enamel is consistent with grinding abrasive foods.
 The microwear patterns in P. robustus have been thoroughly examined, and suggest that the heavy build of the skull was only relevant when eating less desirable fallback foods.
 A similar scheme may have been in use by P. boisei.
 Such a strategy is similar to that used by modern gorillas, which can sustain themselves entirely on lower quality fallback foods year-round, as opposed to lighter built chimps (and presumably gracile australopithecines) which require steady access to high quality foods.